 The -f option causes the xform command line to be constructed from the given file, by inserting each line of the file at the current point in the command argument list.
-Each line in the file will result in a logically separate invocation of xform, and may may contain any valid xform arguments, including nested -f options.
+Each line in the file will result in a logically separate invocation of xform, and may contain any valid xform arguments, including nested -f options.
 This is a convenient way to specify multiple copies of an object that do not fit a regular array pattern, without having to actually execute xform many times.
 Separate scene files may be specified this way as well, but remember that the constructed command line must fit the format of initial options (-n, -m, -c, -I) followed by the transform then the scene files.
-No initial options may appear after the first transform option, and no transform option is a hyphen ('-'), xform will take its arguments from the standard input.
+No initial options may appear after the first transform option, and no transform options will be understood after the first named file.
+In the special case where the argument to the -f option is a hyphen ('-'), xform will take its arguments from the standard input.
 Note that xform cannot simultaneously take its scene information from the standard input if the option is used in this way.
-Competely empty lines and lines beginning with a pound sign ('#') will be silently ignored.
+Competely empty lines and lines beginning with a pound sign ('#') will be passed through to the output.
 Beginning "!xform" or "xform" command names will also be ignored.